NRI Investment Procedure

 Yes.
 However, the Reserve Bank has granted general permission to foreign citizens of Indian origin, whether resident in India or abroad, to purchase immovable property in India for their bona fide residential purpose.
 They are, therefore, not required to obtain separate permission of the Reserve Bank.

+How should purchase considerations for the residential immovable property be paid by foreign citizens of Indian origin under the general permission?
 The purchase consideration should be met either out of inward remittances in foreign exchange through normal banking channels or out of funds from NRE/FCNR accounts maintained with banks in India.

+What are the formalities foreign citizens of Indian origin to purchase residential immovable property in India under the general permission?
 They are required to file a declaration in form IPI 7 with the Central Office of Reserve Bank at Mumbai within a period of 90 days from the date of purchase of immovable property or final payment of purchase consideration along with a certified copy of the document evidencing the transaction and bank certificate regarding the consideration paid.

 Can such property be sold without the permission of the Reserve Bank?